This vegan and gluten-free carrot cake is made with Bob’s Red Mill Gluten-Free flour for a perfectly moist and decadent holiday dessert.

-Holiday baking for family can be difficult.
+Holiday baking can be difficult.

 As a 10-year vegan, I am aware that my presence brings about complications at most holiday tables.
 Fortunately, I have supportive family and friends who accommodate me as best as they can and I always try to provide several options to help out, but that doesn’t mean complications don’t arise.